ildyria/coq-verif-tweetnacl/paper/answer-Usenix.md

 ---------------------------- Answers to questions ----------------------------

-REVIEW 1:
+REVIEW A:

 * What made TweetNaCl the right choice for this project?

-  One goal of the project was to investigate how suitable the combination of VST+Coq is for verifying correctness of existing C code for asymmetric primitives.
+  One goal of the project was to investigate how suitable the combination of VST+Coq is for verifying correctness of existing C code for asymmetric crypto primitives.
 The X25519 implementation in TweetNaCl was chosen because it is relatively simple, it has some real-world use cases, and the original paper claims that the library should be verifiable.

 * Would following the same approach for other implementation radically change the proof effort?